BahaTanvir/devops-guide-book/src/part-01/chapter-02-disappearing-logs.md

 ### Step 3: Deploy Promtail (Log Shipper)

-Promtail runs on every node and ships logs to Loki:
+Promtail runs on every node and ships logs to Loki.
+The example below focuses on the overall structure; consult the Loki/Promtail documentation for the exact `__path__` relabeling needed for your container runtime and log file locations:

 **promtail-daemonset.yaml:**
 ```yaml